 Working with digital pictures

-Photo printing once required a darkroom or a professional photo lab—not to mention advanced training.
-But in the last decade, digital cameras and computers have revolutionized the field of photography, making it possible for anyone to print photos at home.
-In this article, you'll learn how the tools in Windows can help you view, organize, and print your digital pictures.
+Photo editing and printing once required a darkroom or a professional photo lab—not to mention advanced training.
+But in the last decade, digital cameras and computers have revolutionized the field of photography, making it possible for anyone to edit and print photos at home.
+In this article, you'll learn how the tools in Windows can help you view, organize, edit, share, and print your digital pictures.

 Getting pictures from your camera into your computer

-Most digital cameras store pictures on a CompactFlash memory card or a Secure Digital (SD) card.
-When you're ready to view, organize, or print your pictures, you'll need to import the pictures to your computer.
-Then you can erase the pictures on the memory card and use it to take a new batch of pictures.
+Most digital cameras store pictures on a flash memory card, such as a CompactFlash or Secure Digital (SD) card.
+When you've filled a memory card to capacity with pictures, you'll need to import the pictures to your computer.
+Then you can erase the memory card and use it to take a new batch of pictures.